Buzz Lightyear: Conception and writing

 Toy Story originated in the 1988 short Tin Toy, an animated Pixar film about a tin toy and a baby.
 The film was so successful that Disney approached Pixar to develop more animated films from computer generated animation.
 A feature film was conceived involving a windup toy named "Tinny" who rivals a former favorite toy, a ventriloquist's dummy.
-Tinny was eventually converted into a spaceman and evolved through various design changes eventually transforming into Buzz Lightyear.
+Tinny was eventually converted into a spaceman and evolved through various design changes, eventually transforming into Buzz Lightyear.
 Disney entered into the joint project with Pixar, then a young production studio chaired by Steve Jobs, for three computer-animated feature films in a $26 million deal.
 The Pixar team working on the project included John Lasseter as director, screenwriters Andrew Stanton and Pete Docter, and Ed Catmull.
-In the early 1980s, Lasseter and his colleagues created short films at Pixar using computer software that was still being designed but they had not produced a feature film.
+In the early 1980s, Lasseter and his colleagues created short films at Pixar using computer software that was still being designed, but they had not yet produced a feature film.
 When Disney came on board with Lasseter's idea, they pushed for edgier characters.
 Lasseter recalled that this made them unlikeable: "The characters were yelling, they were cynical, they were always making fun of everybody, and I hated it."
 Worried about losing the deal with Disney, the Pixar team reworked the story concept within two weeks with the belief that toys could appeal to adults and teenagers.
 The new story centred around a boy named Andy, a cowboy leading a group of toys, and a space toy, and the film was greenlit by Disney.
 Lasseter named various influences on the story concept, including Star Wars, the space race, and buddy comedies.

 This sketch of Buzz Lightyear shows him in an early design iteration as Lunar Larry.

 The film's script went through various changes during development.
 The first draft was produced in March 1991 and followed Tinny, a one-man band toy, who is given to a boy as a birthday gift.
 The boy's family take Tinny on holiday but accidentally leave him at a gas station, where he meets the ventriloquist's dummy.
 From there, the two characters have to work out how to find their way back to Tinny's owners.
 After a series of adventures they find their way to a kindergarten playground where they are reunited with the children.
 By summer 1991, Jeff Katzenberg at Disney decided that it should be a buddy film in which two conflicting characters must learn to work together.
 In September 1991, the Pixar team drew up a new version in which the ventriloquist's dummy is already the favorite toy in the house and Tinny is introduced as its rival, which causes friction between the two characters.